Tetrodotoxin: Detection in body fluids

 Tetrodotoxin may be quantified in serum, whole blood or urine to confirm a diagnosis of poisoning in hospitalized patients or to assist in the forensic investigation of a case of fatal overdosage.
 Most analytical techniques involve mass spectrometric detection following gas or liquid chromatographic separation.

 Modern therapeutic research

 Tetrodotoxin has been investigated as a possible treatment for cancer-associated pain.
 Early clinical trials demonstrate significant pain relief in some patients.

-In addition to the cancer pain application mentioned, mutations in one particular TTX-sensitive Na+ channel are associated with some migraine headaches, although it is unclear as to whether this has any therapeutic relevance for most people with migraine.
+It has also been studied in relation to migraine headaches.
+Mutations in one particular TTX-sensitive Na+ channel are associated with some migraine headaches, although it is unclear as to whether this has any therapeutic relevance for most people with migraine.

-Tetrodotoxin has been used clinically to relieve the headache associated with heroin withdrawal.
+Tetrodotoxin has been used clinically to relieve negative affects associated with heroin withdrawal.

 Regulation

 In the U.S., tetrodotoxin appears on the select agents list of the Department of Health and Human Services, and scientists must register with HHS to use tetrodotoxin in their research.
 However, investigators possessing less than 500 mg are exempt from regulation.